jedrichards/twitreq/README.md

 Generates a request `options` object suitable for making signed and authenticated requests to the v1.1 Twitter OAuth REST API using the native Node `https` library.

 A lot of oAuth libraries try and do too many things at once: signing requests, wrapping the request/response functionality as well as providing a non-standard programmatic interface to the returned streamed data.
-This can make it hard to debug when your oAuth request (inevitably) fails the first few times.
+This can make it hard to debug when your OAuth request (inevitably) fails the first few times.

 This module concentrates on one thing only: generating the `options` object you need when writing native Node code like this: